-Joshua M. Kram is senior director for Middle East Affairs at the U.S. Chamber of Commerce, where he oversees programs and policy initiatives to broaden commercial relationships between the United States and markets in the Middle East.
+Joshua M. Kram is executive director for Middle East Affairs at the U.S. Chamber of Commerce, where he oversees programs and policy initiatives to broaden commercial relationships between the United States and markets in the Middle East.
 Kram advises corporate leaders on public affairs, regulatory, and business development matters.

 Kram has led new Chamber business initiatives, such as the Middle East Commercial Center, an alliance of business leaders working toward greater intraregional trade and economic integration.